Because it's more fun with your mates!

 Beer is available, and popular - usually of the pilsener/lager styles.
 International brands such as Heineken, Carlsberg, Becks, Holsten and Tuborg are readily available, as are local brands such as Ursus, Stejar, Bergenbier, Ciuc and Silva.
 Unfortunately we haven't found it easy to get hold of any of the local brands outside Romania.

 Tuicã is however Romania's national drink.
 It is a type of plum brandy, and is pretty much ubiquitous in Romania; almost everybody drinks it, and lots of Romanians make it themselves (which is perfectly legal, apparently).
 Most of the orchards in Romania are plum orchards, and most of the plums produced go into making tuicã.
 It is consumed on almost any occasion; before a meal, at weddings, sporting occasions, festivals, and any occasion which requires raising a toast (which includes welcoming a guest into your home!).
-Sadly - or perhaps fortunately, as some of it is pretty lethal! - tuicã isn't easy to get hold of outside the country.
+Sadly - or perhaps fortunately, as some of it is pretty lethal! - tuicã isn't easy to get hold of outside the country, but you could substitute other eastern European plum brandy if you wanted to.